ozaner/ozanerhansha.github.io-OLD/_posts/math/interesting-statements.md

 $$f:\alpha\in\operatorname{Ord}\to S$$

 Bi-infinite sequences?
-Must allow sum of reverse order types (i.e. $\omega^*+\omega$).
+Must allow sum of reverse order types (i.e. $\omega^* +\omega$).
 Opens the door to order types in general or at least total order types.
 Canonical representation of order types?
 Not that I've seen.

 Could just throw out bi-infinite sequences.
 Call them functions from integers to a set.

+How do we deal with the natural numbers embedded in the reals rather than ordinals? hyperreals?